Obasegun123/AUTH2/README.md

 ## Introduction

-The ASP.NET Core Identity Server MVC Extension is an open-source solution designed to extend the functionality of ASP.NET Core Identity Server MVC.
+The ASP.NET Core MVC Identity Extension is an open-source solution designed to extend the functionality of ASP.NET Core Identity MVC classes.
 This project adds features such as authentication, role management, extended user fields, and profile photo functionality to your ASP.NET Core application.

 ## Getting Started